survivejs/webpack-book/manuscript/styling/01_loading.md

         test: /\.css$/,
         include,
         exclude,
         use: ["style-loader", "css-loader"],
       },
     ],
   },
 });
 ```

+The added configuration means that files ending with `.css` should invoke the given loaders.

+Loaders are transformations that are applied to source files, and return the new source and can be chained together like a pipe in Unix.
+They are evaluated from right to left.
+This means that `loaders: ["style-loader", "css-loader"]` can be read as `styleLoader(cssLoader(input))`.

 You also need to connect the fragment to the primary configuration: